-You should immediately call upon a doctor or sought medical help when you have trouble breathing, find it difficult to stay awake, or feel persistent pain in your chest.
+You should immediately call upon a doctor or sought medical help when you have trouble breathing, find it difficult to stay awake or feel persistent pain in your chest.

 Can COVID cause Sinus Infection?

 There is practically very little evidence of Covid causing sinusitis.
-That means COVID might have similar symptoms to sinusitis, there is very little evidence of the covid virus triggering the sinuses.
+That means COVID might have similar symptoms to sinusitis, but there is very little evidence of the covid virus triggering the sinuses.

 However, COVID weakens the body’s immune system.
 As a result post-COVID one might be easy prey to bacteria and viruses.
 These can affect the sinuses in the body and trigger a sinus infection.

 The first step to distinguishing between the two diseases is to carefully observe the symptoms.
 You may also keep a track of the records and compare the symptoms.
 For example, if you have nasal congestion and trouble breathing, there is a high chance of it being COVID-19.
 A sinus infection is rarely known to cause trouble in the respiratory tract.